xxorde/pgglaskugel/README.md

 # Disclaimer

 This is a personal work-in-progress project!
-Do not expect anything to work as intended jet!
+Do not expect anything to work as intended, yet!

 Feel free to send bug reports, use `--debug`! :)